The Drinkwater and Mary LC are the two main deposits currently in production. In its July 21, 2014

 Brodie and Bluelite have been incorporated into the updated LOM (see Mineral Reserve & Resource Estimates

 ).
-Drilling has continued on both deposits as well as mineralized structural corridor that trends between them.
-Results are very encouraging and are expected to increase and upgrade the current reserve and resource estimate for these deposits.
+Drilling has continued on both deposits as well the mineralized structural corridor that trends between, known as the NW Brodie trend.
+Results to date are very encouraging and are expected to increase and upgrade the current reserve and resource estimates for the Brodie and Bluelite deposits, and potentially allow for defining a new resource in the NW Brodie trend area.

 Brodie Drill Plan